List of digital television deployments by country: United States

+Latin America

 Mexico

 Mexican television broadcaster Televisa made experimental HDTV broadcasts in the early-1990s, in collaboration with Japan's NHK, but the country moved to implement the ATSC standard like the rest of the North American continent.
 Today, the vast majority of events and programs are broadcast in high definition.
 Currently almost all the cable providers as well as SKY the major DTH provider offer HD channels.

 By the third quarter of 2005, HDTV transmissions from TV Azteca were available in Mexico's largest markets: Mexico City, Guadalajara and Monterrey.
 Phase Two of TV Azteca's national roll-out brought HDTV services to six cities along the Mexico-U.S. border (Matamoros, Reynosa, Nuevo Laredo, Ciudad Juárez, Mexicali, and Tijuana) by the first half of 2006.
 This roll-out took advantage of HDTV receivers already in place thanks to an earlier HDTV roll-out by stations on the American side of the border.
 TV Azteca has also broadcast the Mexican football tournament in HDTV.

 XETV in Tijuana, Baja California, is on the air in HDTV using 720p format.
 This affiliate of the American CW Network is on UHF channel 23 broadcasting from Mt.
 San Antonio in Tijuana, with 403,000 watts, directed primarily northward at San Diego.
 In January 2006, Televisa's XEFB-TV and Multimedios' XHAW-TV in Monterrey began HDTV transmissions on UHF channels 48 and 50, respectively.
 In February 2006, Televisa's XHUAA in Tijuana began its HDTV transmissions on channel 20.
-Unfortunately they have no HDTV programs.
+They have no HDTV programs.
 Channel 20 broadcasts an upconverted version of the programs of XHUAA's analog signal on channel 57.